Sweeney Todd: The Demon Barber of Fleet Street: 2023 Broadway

-The musical began previews on February 26 and opened on March 26, 2023, at the Lunt-Fontanne Theatre, starring Josh Groban as Sweeney Todd, Annaleigh Ashford as Mrs. Lovett, Jordan Fisher as Anthony, Gaten Matarazzo as Tobias, Maria Bilbao as Johanna, Jamie Jackson reprising the role of Judge Turpin, Ruthie Ann Miles as the Beggar Woman, John Rapson reprising the role of Beadle Bamford, and Nicholas Christopher as Pirelli.
+The production began with a workshop three days after Sondheim's death in November 2021; he had planned to attend the workshop's final day.
+The production had a budget of $14 million.
+The Broadway previews began on February 26, and it opened on March 26, 2023, at the Lunt-Fontanne Theatre, starring Josh Groban as Sweeney Todd, Annaleigh Ashford as Mrs. Lovett, Jordan Fisher as Anthony, Gaten Matarazzo as Tobias, Maria Bilbao as Johanna, Jamie Jackson reprising the role of Judge Turpin, Ruthie Ann Miles as the Beggar Woman, John Rapson reprising the role of Beadle Bamford, and Nicholas Christopher as Pirelli.
 The production was directed by Thomas Kail, with restored original orchestrations by Jonathan Tunick, musical supervision by Alex Lacamoire and choreography by Steven Hoggett.
+Designers included Mimi Lien (sets), Emilio Sosa (costumes) and Natasha Katz (lighting).
 Matarazzo departed on November 5.
 Groban and Ashford were replaced by Aaron Tveit and Sutton Foster for a 12-week limited run starting February 9 until the closing.
 Joe Locke took over the role of Tobias on January 31, 2024.
 The production closed on May 5, 2024.

-The production began a workshop three days after Sondheim's death in November 2021; he had planned to attend the workshop's final day.
-The production had a budget of $14 million.
+Jesse Green, in The New York Times, called the production "ravishingly sung, deeply emotional and strangely hilarious", praising the cast, especially Groban and Ashford; direction; designs; and orchestra.